Why do most of us engage in weight training? It’s simple—we want to look and feel our best! We strive for physiques that stand out from the crowd.

 - A set of dumbbells

-- Do I need gloves? (optional) only if you feel like you need them, gloves help you with grip and prevent calluses, but you may find as your strength develops so will your forearms, your grip will become stronger and the need for gloves will lessen.
+- Do I need gloves? (optional) Only if you feel like you need them, gloves help you with grip and prevent calluses, but you may find that as your strength develops, so will your forearms, your grip will become stronger, and the need for gloves will lessen.

 - Music – I have to have some tunes playing loud, for some reason I seem to train harder with a few of my fav tracks blaring out.